course-dprep/animation-imdb-ratings-analysis/README.md

-# About time: Predicting Movie Ratings using Release Year and the effect of Animation
+# About Time: Predicting IMDb Movie Ratings using Release Year and the effect of Animation

+## Introduction

 ## Research Question

--   To what extent does a movie’s release year influence the average user rating?
--   Does this relationship differ between animated and non-animated films?
+To what extent does the release year of a movie influence its average IMDb rating, and does this relationship differ between animated and non-animated films?

 ## Hypothesis